Tim Paul

 Services might become simpler, more efficient and better able to adapt to our individual circumstances, and operational staff might have more time to dedicate to complex cases.

-However we also recognised that our ability to realise these benefits will depend on how we decide to allocate resources more generally.
+However we also recognised that our ability to realise these benefits will depend on what organisations decide to do with any AI-derived efficiency gains.

 Finally, one participant pointed out that an ageing population, and repeated exposure to Covid, may mean that we will all come to rely more on automation technologies in the future.